 Instructions

-- CRUST: Melt butter in a microwave-safe bowl and let it cool for 5 minutes to prevent a greasy crust.
+- Melt butter in a microwave-safe bowl and let it cool for 5 minutes to prevent a greasy crust.
 Process graham crackers in a blender or food processor until fine.
 Measure 1 and 3/4 cups of crumbs into a large bowl, add sugar and salt, and mix in the cooled butter using a spatula.
 Pour mixture into a prepared pan, pressing firmly into the bottom and up the sides with the flat bottom of a measuring cup.
 Bake in the preheated oven for 8 minutes and allow to cool.

-- BAKE: Pour the mixture into the pre-baked pie crust and bake for 12-17 minutes, or until it slightly jiggles in the center and bubbles appear on the surface.
+- Pour the mixture into the pre-baked pie crust and bake for 12–17 minutes, or until it slightly jiggles in the center and bubbles appear on the surface.
 If the crust browns too quickly, cover it lightly.
-Remove from the oven and cool on a rack at room temperature for 30 minutes.
+Remove from oven and cool on a rack at room temperature for 30 minutes.

-- WHIPPED CREAM: Mix cream, sugar, and vanilla.
+- Whipped Cream: Mix cream, sugar, and vanilla.
 Beat with a stand or hand mixer until soft peaks form.
 Spread over the entire cooled pie for immediate consumption or add to individual servings.
 Avoid covering the whole pie with cream if expecting leftovers, as it may become watery.

 Video